LeonardusHutabarat-Projects/playwright-dotnet/README.md

 With those facts in mind, I am aware of the **Screenplay Pattern**, but at this stage, I am implementing **Page Object Model**.

+I am also aware of the **Data-Driven Testing**, but I do not implement this for this technical assessment.
+The reasons why are as follows:

+• This technical assessment focuses on behaviour, not data variations.
+• The complexity and overhead outweighs the benefits since this technical assessment is more about workflow correctness.
+• Data-Driven Testing makes test cases less expressive about _why_ a scenario is tested because the focus is on the data.
+• Data-Driven Testing requires high maintenance to keep input data stable.

+With these facts in mind, I am aware of the **Data-Driven Testing, but at this stage, I am not implementing this **Data-Driven Testing**.

+### Challenges

+The biggest challenge is to get to know Microsoft Visual Studio 2022 Community Edition.
+The layout and the shortcuts, not to mention anything else, are different and I had to learn them since the start of writing the technical assessment.
+How to solve this challenge?
+I googled a lot.

+The other challenge, albeit mini, is to brush up on my C# language.
+How to solve this challenge?
+I google a lot.

+One website that helped me a lot is [StackOverflow][Source4].

+### Future Improvement

+The time given to do this technical assessment is quite generous.
+Coupled with my own personal life, I find the time is to be very understanding.
+The future improvement for this test automation really depends on the feedback from Project Manager, Developers, fellow QAs and business users.
+Without their feedback, it is only a game of guessing which area of Automation can be improved.
+It is not about the time, it is more about the feedback from the team and from the business users.
+Also, the framework can be improved or changed depends on the feedback and/or the business needs.
+Once you understand what needs to be done, the rest is just about doing it.
+Because ...
+Google is always by your side. :smiley: